 Do you love a plate full of spaghetti but wonder what it does to your waistline and your wellness?
 Thankfully, you’ve got options.

 The low-carb craze demonized all kinds of pasta and convinced people to give up traditional (and appetizing) pasta dishes.
 You might still think of pasta as a “bad” food, and in terms of your digestive health and immunity, that’s not so far off.
 But some noodles are actually healthy.

-Pasta is NOT on the Body Ecology program because most pasta:
+Pasta is not on the Body Ecology program because most pasta:

-- Is made from processed flour
+- Is made from processed flour.

 - Wheat pasta

-Pasta is a filling, cheap, and easy meal that also tastes great!
+Pasta is a filling, cheap, and easy meal that also tastes great.
 But it’s not always the most nutritious way to nourish your body.
 So, what’s a pasta lover to do?

 Fortunately, new choices for healthy pasta make it easy to enjoy the occasional plate of noodles without worrying about harming your digestive health.

-Buckwheat soba noodles are a decent alternative to wheat-based pasta, but make sure the label reads 100% buckwheat and that no other flours (like wheat, corn, or rice) are used in addition to the buckwheat.
+- Buckwheat soba noodles are a decent alternative to wheat-based pasta, but make sure the label reads 100% buckwheat and that no other flours (like wheat, corn, or rice) are used in addition to the buckwheat.

-Since buckwheat noodles are made of flour, they are best as an occasional treat and not as a staple in your diet.
+- Since buckwheat noodles are made of flour, they are best as an occasional treat and not as a staple in your diet.

-Top your buckwheat soba noodles with some extra virgin olive oil fresh basil and a dash of Celtic Sea Salt and you have a delicious, quick meal that complements a spring mix salad and your favorite ocean vegetable.
+- Top your buckwheat soba noodles with some extra virgin olive oil, fresh basil, and a dash of Celtic sea salt, and you have a delicious, quick meal that complements a spring mix salad and your favorite ocean vegetable.

-Healthy pasta is NOT too good to be true!
-Konjaku noodles taste great, fill you up, are gluten-free, calorie-free, and carb-free.
+- Healthy pasta is not too good to be true: Konjaku noodles taste great, fill you up, and are gluten-free, calorie-free, and carb-free.
 If you want pasta more often, then Konjaku (or shirataki) noodles are our top recommended alternative to pasta.